 4-5 cups warm chicken stock

 1-2 tablespoons chopped garlic (if desired)

-1 cup Cremini mushrooms, washed, dried and sautéed until golden brown in butter
+½-1 cup wild mushrooms, reconstituted (see enclosed method) and sautéed until golden brown in butter

 8 tablespoons butter or olive oil (can use a mixture)

 ½ cup grated Grana-style cheese

 White truffle oil and truffle salt cheese blend, for finishing

 1. In a saucepan, bring the chicken stock to a boil and then turn down to a simmer to keep hot.
 In another large saucepan over medium low heat, melt 4-5 tablespoons of butter and cook the onions or shallots until soft but not brown.

 2. Add garlic and continue cooking for about 2 minutes.
 Turn the heat up and add the Arborio rice.
 Stir for about one minute.